 Current mouse models develop AD-related phenotypes such as plaque deposition and glial activation, but the key early events in the pathogenesis of AD have not been studied.
-Identifying these early processes will provide novel targets to evaluate for human treatments.
+Identifying these early processes will provide novel targets to evaluate for human treatments (Figure 1).
 We are performing gene expression profiling combined with bioinformatics analyses and subsequent functional tests to determine early molecular processes of AD.
 I first applied this experimental design to glaucoma, where early pathological events were identified and their importance then tested using both gene knockouts and pharmacological intervention.

 Bioinformatics approaches are being used to determine genes and biological processes that change early.
 Gene profiling datasets of this complexity do not currently exist for AD and will greatly facilitate our understanding of molecular changes that occur prior to its traditionally recognized hallmarks.
 This work is also likely to order processes that are currently known to be involved in AD but whose timing of activation is unclear.
 Our long-term goal is to determine the beneficial or damaging role(s) that key early events play using genetically engineered mice.